-- Ensure children's human rights are the foundation of our work. - Involve children and young people throughout all our work, seeking to engage and empower under-represented groups and listen to diverse views. - Work alongside a group of Young Advisors to support and shape the work of the office, holding us to account for meeting our objectives. - Prioritise work to support children and young people whose rights are most at risk. - Promote access to justice for breaches of children's rights. - Act independently as an Independent Children's Rights Institution (ICRI), in line with the Paris Principles, the Venice Principles and UNCRC General Comment No 2, to protect and promote children's rights in Scotland. - Work with clear direction on our priority issues, while leaving enough flexibility to respond to those that emerge. - Deliver a mix of short-term and longer-term projects to either respond to opportunities to influence change or focus on system wide issues. - Hold collaborative child-friendly spaces to encourage progress on key issues.
+- Involve children and young people throughout all our work, seeking to engage and empower underrepresented groups and listen to diverse views. - Work alongside a group of Young Advisors to support and shape the work of the office, holding us to account for meeting our objectives. - Prioritise work to support children and young people whose rights are most at risk. - Promote access to justice for breaches of children's rights. - Act independently as an Independent Children's Rights Institution (ICRI), in line with the Paris Principles, the Venice Principles and UNCRC General Comment No 2, to protect and promote children's rights in Scotland. - Work with clear direction on our priority issues, while leaving enough flexibility to respond to those that emerge. - Deliver a mix of short-term and longerterm projects to either respond to opportunities to influence change or focus on system wide issues. - Hold collaborative child-friendly spaces to encourage progress on key issues.